Wellington Koo (politician, born 1958): Political career

 In June 2005, Koo served on the National Assembly.
 In September 2013, Koo announced his intent to run for the mayoralty of Taipei as a member of the Democratic Progressive Party.
 A primary held in May 2014, after the Sunflower Movement, was won by Pasuya Yao, and Koo dropped out of the race.
 Yao later dropped out of the race, endorsing Ko Wen-je, who won the mayoral election as an independent candidate.

 Koo, then the director of the Judicial Reform Foundation, was selected for the Democratic Progressive Party's proportional representation ballot in November 2015.
-Listed forth on the ballot during the 2016 legislative election, he won a seat in the Legislative Yuan.
+Listed fourth on the ballot during the 2016 legislative election, he won a seat in the Legislative Yuan.
 In his time as legislator, he called for the establishment of a government commission on human rights.
 Koo also coauthored amendments to the Act Governing Relations with Hong Kong and Macau in an attempt to simplify the process for political asylum-seekers from those areas to Taiwan.
 He also proposed an amendment to the Narcotics Hazard Prevention Act, stating that people involved in the illegal drug trade should be treated for addiction prior to being put on trial.
 The Act Governing the Handling of Ill-gotten Properties by Political Parties and Their Affiliate Organizations, which he helped to write, was passed in July and Koo was named to a commission set up to investigate questionable assets in August.
 He stepped down from the Legislative Yuan to take the appointment, and was succeeded in office by Julian Kuo.
 Koo assumed the committee chairmanship despite the Kuomintang citing Article 20 of the Act, which requires nonpartisan committee members, in its objections to Koo's leadership.
 Koo named most of the committee members on 24 August, and the group was officially established on 31 August.